vivainio/rll/README.md

 ## Use cases

 - You want to create a launcher that calls something (python, another exe, F# interactive, you name it) with custom arguments.
-- You don't want to create .cmd/.bat launcher because they don't exit cleanly.
-("Terminate batch job (Y/N)?" prompt can't be disabled)
+- You don't want to create .cmd/.bat launcher because they don't exit cleanly ("Terminate batch job (Y/N)?" prompt can't be disabled).
-- You are on Windows, for better or worse
+- You are on Windows, for better or worse.
+PowerShell is not an option because it's fat, slow to launch and bad.
 - The launcher .exe needs to be small enough to sensibly add in version control (5kb).
 Equivalent Go/Rust binaries are > 1MB, Python script launchers (created by pip) are 100kb.

 Of course the "launcher" is just a script that may or may not launch stuff.